Putting assets in order used to be a lengthy process—however, we’ve since sped things up for you.

 Did you know?
 Sympli automatically detects asset naming errors for Android Studio projects, which means no more broken builds for Android devs!

-Xcode: As long as they have been properly marked in Photoshop or Sketch (see Step 1), all assets should appear in the assets section of Xcode.
+Xcode: As long as they have been properly marked in the design tool (see Step 1), all assets should appear in the assets section of Xcode.
 If you click on an asset from the list in this section, Sympli will not only automatically generate specs in platform-specific units, but also automatically highlight for you the corresponding asset on the design mockup—a helpful feature, especially when you’re viewing the design for the first time.

 Did you know?
 Similar to the Sympli extension for Android Studio, Sympli supports assets merging for Xcode as well.

 To recap, it just takes three simple steps for designers and developers to work seamlessly with assets in Sympli:

 - Mark elements as assets in Photoshop or Sketch

 - Export to Sympli

 - Inspect designs and download assets via web app, Android Studio, or Xcode